Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 01 : Sliding Window.md

 lengthOfLongestSubstring ([0, 1, 1, 0, 0, 0, 1, 1, 0, 1, 1], 2)//6, Replace the '0' at index 5 and 8 to have the longest contiguous subarray of 1s having length 6.
 lengthOfLongestSubstring ([0, 1, 0, 0, 1, 1, 0, 1, 1, 0, 0, 1, 1], 3)//9, Replace the '0' at index 6, 9, and 10 to have the longest contiguous subarray of 1s having length 9.
 ````
-- The above algorithm’s time complexity will be `O(N)`, where `‘N’` is the count of numbers in the input array.
+- The above algorithms time complexity will be `O(N)`, where `N` is the count of numbers in the input array.
 - The algorithm runs in constant space `O(1)`.

 ## 🌟 Permutation in a String (hard)